We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Searching for the best printers for your home?
 Selecting the best laser printer for you can be a bit complicated.
 There is a series of factors, costs, and features that you’ll want to take into account before making your purchase.
 To start, you’ll want to decide whether you need to print in color.
 Laser printers, while delivering blazing-fast printing speeds, do not handle the complex colors associated with photos well at all.
 Furthermore, color toner for laser printers is price-prohibitive.

-If you’re buying a laser printer you’ll probably be paying a higher entry cost than if you were buying an inkjet, but you stand to make up that cost, because these machines use ink more efficiently.
-If you’re looking at a laser printer you’re probably looking for something that can churn out hundreds of pages of black and white text as quickly as possible without costing you a fortune in cartridges.
+If you’re buying a laser printer you’ll probably be paying a higher entry cost than if you were buying an inkjet, but you stand to make up that cost, because laser printers use ink more efficiently.
+If you’re looking at a laser option you’re probably looking for something that can churn out hundreds of pages of black and white text as quickly as possible without costing you a fortune in cartridges.
 But will you need it for other things, like scanning, copying, and faxing?
-If so, you’ll want to look at a multifunction machine.
+If so, you’ll want to look at a multifunction printer.

 Another major consideration is connectivity.
 Most laser printers come with an ethernet connection, but many do not feature WiFi, so it’s something you should always check before making your final purchase.
-Keep reading for our definitive guide on selecting the best laser printer.
+Keep reading for our definitive guide on selecting the best one for you.

-- Best monochrome laser printer: Brother HL-L2300D Monochrome Laser Printer with Duplex Printing
+- Best monochrome: Brother HL-L2300D Monochrome Laser Printer with Duplex Printing

 - Best wireless: HP Laserjet Pro Wireless Monochrome Laser Printer